 3-credit Technical Diploma

 In the 120-hour Nursing Assistant program, gain proficiency in fundamental nursing assistant skills by reviewing DVD demonstrations, discussing theory and practicing in a nursing lab.
-Learn basic nursing tasks for caring for patients in hospitals, long-term care facilities and their own homes.
+Learn basic nursing assistant tasks for caring for patients in hospitals, long-term care facilities and their own homes.
 Once the skills are mastered in the classroom, training will be completed in a skilled nursing facility or hospital setting under the supervision of an instructor.

 - Upon successful completion of the Nursing Assistant program, graduates will be eligible to take the state exam, which allows the student to be placed on the Nursing Assistant Registry in the state of Wisconsin.